w3c/webextensions/proposals/sidepanel_events.md

 - User Experience Enhancement:
    - Objective: Improve user interactions by providing context-specific content or actions.
    - Example: An extension that offers contextual help can display relevant tips or tutorials when the side panel is opened, enhancing the user's experience based on their current activity.

-- State Preservation:
-   - Objective: Save the state of the side panel to maintain continuity between sessions.
-   - Example: An extension that allows users to take notes can save the current note when the side panel is closed and restore it when reopened, ensuring no data is lost.
+Although this can be achived in other ways, but having a dedicated event will make using it simpler.

 - Custom Analytics:
    - Objective: Collect usage data to understand how users interact with the side panel.